kyma-project/registry-proxy/docs/user/tutorials/01-10-registry-proxy-connection.md

 - How to create a target deployment using an image from the on-premise Docker Registry.
 - How to set up a Connection to a Docker Registry with the OAuth authorization.

+> [!IMPORTANT]
-> Note: The tutorial assumes (Basic Authorisation parts) that you have a running local Docker registry that is reachable from a local network on your machine at `myregistry.acme:25002` and that you can push/pull images locally.
-To setup such Docker Registry, follow the [instructions](../../contributor/running-local-docker-registry.md), however, keep in mind that such Docker Registry instance is only good for testing purposes.
+> For the basic authorization part, this tutorial assumes that you have a running local Docker registry reachable from a local network on your machine at `myregistry.acme:25002` and that you can push and pull images locally.
+To set up Docker registry, follow [Set up Local Docker Registry for Testing](../../contributor/running-local-docker-registry.md).
+Remember that this Docker Registry instance is only good for testing purposes.
 For the production setup, you want to choose a Docker Registry instance that is available within the target on-premise network.

 ## Prerequisites